 Helena loves entertaining, traveling, and studying the cultural anthropology of religion.
 She enjoys her new empty-nesting status with her husband in the San Francisco East Bay (Castro Valley) and is a member of Temple Sinai in Oakland, where she has served on the board and the education committee and chaired Mitzvah Day.

 Koret Student Fellow

-Carly Roitblat is a first year at the University of California Santa Barbara studying the History of Public Policy and Law with an intended minor in Poverty, Inequality, and Social Justice.
+Carly Roitblat is a second year at the University of California Santa Barbara studying the History of Public Policy and Law with an intended minor in Poverty, Inequality, and Social Justice.
 JPAC is at the intersection of Carly’s drive to fight injustice and empower her Jewish community, while fueling her vocation to the fields of law.
 Carly hopes to bring her passion for law and her proven leadership skills to inspire young adults to engage with politics and voice their needs.

 As a member of Temple Sinai Oakland, where she went to preschool and became a Bat Mitzvah, Carly learned values to live by – the importance of kehilla kedosha (community), caring for others and fighting for what’s right (tzedakah).

 In her free time Carly is active in UCSB’s Pi Alpha Delta Pre-Law Fraternity, enjoys walking along the beach (which happens to be her college backyard), playing lacrosse, spending quality time with friends and family, and watching shows about prisons and the criminal justice system.

 Cliff Berg is the President of Governmental Advocates and serve as JPAC’s representative in Sacramento.
 In this role, Mr. Berg works in a bipartisan manner to build deep relationships with legislative policy makers, the Administration and state agencies to advocate for JPAC’s policy priorities, including social services, traditional community concerns, and the broadly shared values that affect the residents of California.